A Brief History

 Wally Newman was an eager follower of the Lake King Field Days and saw the potential of having a Field Day in Newdegate, believing of the benefit for the community.

-FASHION IN THE FIELD DAYS
+FASHION AT THE FIELD DAYS

 In 1976 started the first fashion Runway at the Field Days, by Dawn Brooker.
 The parade hosted local Newdegate women as models, as well as clothes from the Pantlin’s Newsagency at Lake Grace.